 Make sure you have a clear confidentiality statement and policy, so your employees feel comfortable in taking part.

 3. Use the energy and momentum of the wearable device phenomenon to fuel your corporate wellness program.

-Use them to creating social bonds, break down silos
+- Use them to create social bonds, break down silos